aramiracle/GIUNet/README.md

 Overall, this code is regarded as clear and well-documented, following best practices for organizing machine learning experiments.

+### Comparison

+Finally the model performance results with confidence interval are shown and saved by script comparison.py.

 ## Installing

 To run this project, you need to install the Python packages mentioned in `requirements.txt`.
 To install the dependencies listed in `requirements.txt`, open a command prompt or terminal, navigate to your project directory, and run the following command: